pritom169/sysdesign/README.md

 - **Homogeneous Environments:** Suitable for environments where all servers have similar capacity and performance.
 - **Stateless Applications:** Works well for stateless applications where each request can be handled independently.

+### 2. Least Connections

+The Least Connections algorithm is a dynamic load balancing technique that assigns incoming requests to the server with the fewest active connections at the time of the request.
+This method ensures a more balanced distribution of load across servers, especially in environments where traffic patterns are unpredictable and request processing times vary.